Captain of capsized liner could be in danger at hearing - lawyer

 | GROSSETO, Italy

-GROSSETO, Italy The captain of a giant cruise liner which capsized off Italy, killing at least 25 people, could be in danger if he attends a pre-trial hearing into the disaster this Saturday, his lawyer said.
+GROSSETO, Italy The captain of a giant cruise liner which capsized off Italy, killing at least 25 people, could be in danger if he attends a pre-trial hearing on Saturday into the disaster, his lawyer said.

-Prosecutors have accused captain Francesco Schettino of causing the accident by sailing the multi-storey Costa Concordia too close to the Mediterranean island of Giglio in January, where it was torn open by rocks.
+Prosecutors have accused captain Francesco Schettino of causing the accident by bringing the multi-storey Costa Concordia too close to the shore of the Mediterranean island of Giglio in January, where it was torn open by rocks.

+He has already been held up to condemnation and ridicule around the world.

+Seven people are unaccounted for and divers are still looking for bodies in the capsized and partly submerged vessel.

 A hearing will be held in a theatre in the Tuscan town of Grosseto on Saturday, when judges will question experts about the wrecking of the 114,500 tonne liner.

+Lawyer Bruno Leporatti told Reuters Television in Grosseto that the captain "is a man who has feelings, who is pained over what happened.
+He feels pain for the victims, naturally and is stunned by all that is going on."

-His lawyer Bruno Leporatti said Schettino would not travel to the pre-trial hearing from his home in the town of Meta di Sorrento near Naples.
+Schettino, who spent three decades at sea, is under house arrest in his home in Meta di Sorrento, near Naples.

-"It is not of use or any help if he embarks on a return trip of 850 km from where he is held under house arrest, just to be present, which would be unnecessary and perhaps with this climate that has been created around him, also a little dangerous for him," he told Reuters Television in an interview this week.
+"Captain Schettino will not attend the pre-trial hearing because it is not of use or any help if he embarks on a return trip of 850 km from where he is held under house arrest, just to be present, which would be unnecessary and perhaps with this climate that has been created around him, also a little dangerous for him," Leporatti said in the interview this week.

 First officer Ciro Ambrosio and seven other ships' officers and executives of the ship's owners, Costa Cruises, are also under investigation.